Intervention into a practice

 The agent sends us invoices as he or she incurs costs.
 We approve each invoice before paying it and sending a copy to you.
 The amount becomes a debt payable by you.
 Read more details about our approval to recovering costs.

 We can pass a resolution to vest in us any rights you have to pursue debts owed to your firm or raise bills.
 In other cases, you can raise bills and pursue outstanding costs due to your practice.
-Any money you recover vests in the SRA and offsets your debt to us.
+Any money you recover vests in us and offsets your debt to us.